-Anonymous asked: Being fit is being skinny you idiot, being athletic and flexible is a whole different thing, you don't have to skinny to be athletic but you do have to be skinny to be fit
+Anonymous said: Being fit is being skinny you idiot, being athletic and flexible is a whole different thing, you don't have to skinny to be athletic but you do have to be skinny to be fit

 "Fitness."
 Merriam-Webster.com.
 Merriam-Webster, n.d.
 Web.
 28 Dec.
 2013. <http://www.merriam-webster.com/dictionary/fitness>.